-The purpose of the Privacy Act of 1974 (5 U.S.C. § 552a) is to balance the U.S. government’s need to maintain information about individuals with the rights of individuals to be protected against unwarranted invasions of their privacy resulting from the collection, maintenance, use, and disclosure of personal information.
+The purpose of the Privacy Act of 1974 (5 U.S.C. § 552a) is to balance the U.S. Government’s need to maintain information about individuals with the rights of individuals to be protected against unwarranted invasions of their privacy resulting from federal agencies’ collection, maintenance, use, and disclosure of personal information.

 The Privacy Act pertains only to information about individuals that is maintained in systems of records.
 A system of records is a group of records under an agency’s control from which information is retrieved by the name of the individual or by some identifier assigned to the individual.
 The Privacy Act sets forth various agency record-keeping requirements and requires that agencies give public notice of their systems of records by publication in the Federal Register.
 Through the Privacy Act, individuals (i.e., U.S. citizens and aliens lawfully admitted for permanent residence) are able to seek access to, as well as amend, their records.

 What is PII?